cicada-lang/cicada-plct/docs/notes/naming-conversions.md

 title: Naming conventions
 ---

-# name of variable and function
+# Naming conventions in old notes of "The Little Typer"

 In some case, we use type as postfix to name variable of this type.